About Us

 Stamp Duty

-Under the Stamp Duty Act 2024 (1967), certain documents including loan agreements attract stamp duty.
-The standard stamp duty for a loan deed is NPR 100 per lakh (0.1%) of the loan amount, subject to a minimum of NPR 100.
-Stamp duty is typically paid by affixing revenue stamps or through the Inland Revenue Department.
+Under the Stamp Duty Act 2019 BS (1963 AD), certain documents including loan agreements attract stamp duty.
+The stamp duty for a loan deed is typically calculated as a percentage of the loan amount.
+Stamp duty is paid by affixing revenue stamps or through the Inland Revenue Department.
 A loan agreement without proper stamp duty may not be admitted as evidence in court proceedings.

 Registration